 The Certified Bookkeeper (CB) Designation.
 Improve your standing with your employer, get a higher paying job, enhance your self-image and get the respect you deserve from CPAs and colleagues.
-According to a recent survey:
+According to a 2016 independent survey:

 Bookkeeping Jobs Site.
 Find the best jobs in bookkeeping, or find new clients for your freelance bookkeeping practice, at no charge.
 Connect me to this free service.

 Bookkeeping Tips e-letter.
 Get one useful tip a week in you in-box, such as how to: book leases... correct errors after the books are closed... know when to capitalize v. expense a repair... growa freelance practice... and more.
 Takes a minute to read.
-Free Tips.
+Free bookkeeping tips.

 Accounting, Bookkeeping & Tax Links.
 Links you instantly to over 150 useful accounting and tax Web sites where you will find free tax calculators, free accounting templates, free accounting software evaluations, and other useful tools.
 Free sites for accounting professionals.